 Instead of doctors leaving the hospital [for private clinics] they will stay in the hospital, doing medicine in the afternoons, and this will result in shortening the queues.
 There is no reason not to do this, when it is not at the expense of the hospital, but in the context of an agreement with the supplementary health funds.
-I think that eighty percent of the doctors would agree.
+I think that 80% of the doctors would agree.
 I believe most doctors would agree to a reduction of about 20% from their salary as long as they do not have to run around.
-Everything will be in one location.
-B6 – Pediatric ICU (public sector exclusively)
+Everything will be in one location. ~B6 – Pediatric ICU (public sector exclusively)

 With respect to the aforementioned full-timer model, a number of conditions would have to be met in order to join.
 Examples: staying in the hospital a few times a week after four o’clock; doing a night or ER shift once a week; seeing public outpatients in the evenings (thus maximizing the use of existing facilities).
 This way everyone benefits: doctors gain more income, residents have access to a senior physician; hospitals reduce patient wait times; and patients are more satisfied.

-Allowing patients to choose their doctor in the health funds and public hospitals.
+Allow patients to choose their doctor in the health funds and public hospitals.
 Several surgical wards in public hospitals have been giving this option for years and recently this spread to governmental medical centers.
-Physicians feel this would attract patients from the private system to the public health care system.
+Physicians feel this would attract patients from the private system to the public health-care system.

-Billing private hospitals in cases where complications necessitate moving patients to public hospitals.
+Bill private hospitals in cases where complications necessitate moving patients to public hospitals.
 Sometimes physicians bring their private patients to a public hospital after complications developed in a private setting.

-A different point of view was expounded by physicians favoring expanding the Sharap model, yet with well-enforced restrictions:
+A different point of view was expounded by physicians favoring expanding the private Sharap model, yet with well-enforced restrictions:

-Duplicating the “Sharap” model outside Jerusalem because all parties benefit from this.
+Duplicate the “Sharap” model beyond the current three private nonprofit Jerusalem hospitals, because all parties benefit from this.
 Even the public patients benefit indirectly because some of the additional hospital income goes towards hospital improvements.

-Strict enforcement of separate hours for public and private patients.
+Strictly enforce separate hours for public and private patients.

-Setting minimum thresholds of public procedures before a doctors can see their private clients.
+Set minimum thresholds for public procedures before a doctors can see private clients.

 Discussion

-This study explored physicians' perspectives towards public-private arrangements under the rubrics of three main questions we researched that can be summarized as: 1) motivations, 2) coping mechanisms and 3) suggestions and solutions.
-With respect to the first question, the main motivation to add on private practice is economic: physicians see the private sector as a way of increasing their income.
-Nevertheless, there are key characteristics in the public health system that physicians do not wish to forgo, and that is one reason why most physicians enroll in both health systems and do not engage in the private sector only (Assuta Medical Centers, personal communication, May 26, 2019).
-Academic promotion, research labs, working as a team with shared responsibility, and mutual enrichment are elements that are mainly in public hospitals, though lately this is changing.
+This study explored physicians' perspectives towards public-private arrangements by considering their 1) motivations, 2) coping mechanisms and 3) suggestions and solutions.
+The interviewees indicated that the main motivation to engage in private practice is economic – a way to increase their income.
+Nevertheless, there are key characteristics in the public health sector that physicians do not wish to forgo, which is one reason why most physicians enroll in both health systems and do not engage in the private sector only (Assuta Medical Centers, personal communication, May 26, 2019).
+At the time of the interviews, these physicians cited academic promotion, research labs, working as a team with shared responsibility, and mutual enrichment were elements that are mainly in public hospitals, although this may be changing.

 Currently, physicians who mix public and private go on rounds, teach residents, do research, and perform procedures in the morning in public hospitals, while in the afternoon they go to private institutions where they have no commitment beyond their private patients.
-One of the surgeons interviewed (B22) suggests an either-or model: two parallel systems like those elsewhere in the world: "In my utopic parallel system surgeons will not wander back and forth between the two sectors."
+One of the surgeons interviewed (B22) suggests an either-or model: two parallel systems like those operating in other national health systems around the world: "In my utopic parallel system surgeons will not wander back and forth between the two sectors."